Helen-JS/solr/solr/server/README.md

 server/scripts/cloud-scripts

-  Command-line utility for working with snapshots using snapshotscli.sh
+  Command-line utility for working with ZooKeeper when running in SolrCloud mode, see zkcli.sh / .cmd for usage information.

 server/solr